In Safe Hands

 At every chapel, skill, meal and wide game, role call is taken to make sure all campers are accounted for.
 It is our desire for every camper to remain safe and engaged in the program, to have the best week possible.

-Once we have read through the applications, references and have selected our staff accordingly, we have a five day long staff training session.
-Our staff training is designed to equip our staff to run activities safely and to deal properly with any issues that may arise at camp.
+Once we have read through the applications, references and have selected our team accordingly, we have a five day long training session.
+Our training is designed to equip our team to run activities safely and to deal properly with any issues that may arise at camp.

 Lifeguards- All our lifeguards have their Bronze Cross, and at least one NL certified lifeguard will be present at all times.